Tutorial: Deploy Docker containers to Azure App Service with Visual Studio Code

 Sign in to Azure

-After signing in, verify that Azure: Signed In" appears in the Status Bar and your subscription(s) appears in the Azure explorer:
+After signing in, verify that Azure: <your-account-name>" appears in the Status Bar and your subscription(s) appears in the Azure explorer:

 If you see the error "Cannot find subscription with name [subscription ID]", this may be because you are behind a proxy and unable to reach the Azure API.
 Configure